sunseehray/DandyPantry/README.md

 # Overview

 DandyPantry is a food storage inventory tracking app developed using Android Studio with Kotlin.
 This app helps users add items to their inventory including a name, description, quantity, and unit cost.
-Users can also increase or decrease their stock, remove items, or edit other information.
+Currently, the app has one page where users can type in the details of the item they wish to add to the inventory.

 Below is a video demo of the app.